|OVER THE HILL by Roberto Foddai|

-Since then, over 290 different photographers have photographed me and it has been incredibly interesting and exciting as I have seen the project develop day by day.
+Since then, over 400 different photographers have photographed and filmed me and it has been incredibly interesting and exciting as I have seen the project develop day by day.
 I have met many wonderful, skilful people many of whom, normally, I would never have met let alone spent several hours with them.

 It has been a fascinating journey.
 I have always loved photography but never had the patience or skill to practice it successfully.
 However, being a model has enabled me to collaborate with brilliant practitioners of the art and to be part of the artistic photographic process.